AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/23.3-release-activity/23-3-other-enhancements.md

 ## New commenting experience for additional objects

-The new commenting experience will be available for the following objects, shortly after the 23.3 release to Production: template tasks, templates, timesheets, teams, users, program, portfolios.
+The new commenting experience will be available for the following objects, shortly after the 23.3 release to Production: template tasks, templates, timesheets, teams, users, programs, portfolios.

 This will be the only commenting experience for these objects, as the legacy commenting experience is removed.

-With this change, the new commenting experience will also be the default experience for issues, projects, tasks, and documents.
-The legacy commenting experience will also be available for these objects.

 For more information, see [New commenting experience release activity](/help/quicksilver/product-announcements/betas/new-commenting-experience-beta/new-commenting-beta-experience-release-activity.md).